Probabilistic Control and Majorization of Optimal Control: Moment projected probabilistic control revisited

 MLE problems of this form are usually not addressed directly, rather one treats them iteratively using the Expectation-Maximization (EM) algorithm.
-The EM algorithm is a specific MM approach that is tailored to MLE problems.
+The EM algorithm is an application of the MM approach tailored to MLE problems.

 Put briefly it can be shown that problem (\ref{eq:MLE}) is governed by the following fixed point iteration.
-We refer to \ref{sec:em-treatment-of-rsoc} for details.